petercvuong/Phishing-Detector-Capstone/README.md

 ## 5. Evaluation
 ---

 The model that performed best was the model that utilized the features identified through the ExtraTreeClassifier and the optimized hyperparamters of the GridSearchCV.
-This model produced an accuracy score of **92%** and a recall score of **93%**. <br>
+This model produced an accuracy score of **92%** and a recall score of **93%**.
 The model also produces an AUC score of **0.97**, meaning that it has high classification accuracy. <br>
 <br>
 This model works well with the given data, and it has the potential to become a tool to help protect people against phishing attacks.
 I identified some important features such as the `google_index` and the `phish_hints`.
 If a feature lacks a `google_index`(1), then the website is 20x more likely to be a phishing website.
 Similarly, if a website URL has `phish_hints` features, it is ~5x as likely to be a phishing website.